cbfacademy/intro-to-java-course/exercises/getting-started/README.md

 :runner: **Run**

-To run our Java program, let's execute the following command in the same directory as before (`getting-started-with-java`)
+To run our Java program, let's execute the following command in the same directory as before (`getting-started`)

 ```bash
 java com.cbfacademy.HelloWorld